WilliamRagstad/Compact-Hypertext-Markup-Language/README.md

     console.log("Hello World!");
 `
 section/{                                           /* Support for blocks with elements of the same nesting level */
-    h2/"This text is in the section"
-    p/{                                             /* Blocks can also be nested inside other blocks */ span/{
+    h2/"This title is in the section header" p/{                                             /* Blocks can also be nested inside other blocks */ span/{
             b/'This text'